SUNET/pkcs11_ca/docs/source/usage.rst

 .. code-block:: bash

    # To start a container inside the CA's docker network
-   docker run --user 0 -it --entrypoint /bin/bash --network pkcs11_ca_default pkcs11_ca_test1
+   docker run -it --entrypoint /bin/bash --network pkcs11_ca_default pkcs11_ca_test1

 Using an ACME client with the PKCS11 CA